gitter-badger/WAM/README.md

 * Make UI better.
 	* Use something other than eval to do command line options?
 * Add more intelligent dependency management.
+	* Maybe generate a graph of all addons' dependencies?